UQ is implementing a new email security protocol called DMARC (Domain Message Authentication, Reporting, and Conformance).

 Where will DMARC be applied?

-DMARC will not impact the email accounts of staff or any shared mailbox that is used for UQ internal communication exclusively.
+DMARC will not impact personal staff email addresses sending from the UQ-managed Outlook service.
+Additionally, services that use Oracle CRM and any shared mailbox that is used for UQ internal communication exclusively, will remain unaffected.

-DMARC will affect emails sending from third-party services on behalf of UQ, using the '@uq.edu.au' suffixed email addresses and subdomains (e.g. @example.uq.edu.au).
+DMARC will impact emails sending from third-party services on behalf of UQ, using the '@uq.edu.au' suffixed email addresses and subdomains (e.g. @example.uq.edu.au).

 If you are unsure if your service meets these requirements, please reach out to ensure the appropriate action is taken.